 - Lack of Accountability: Private used car sellers aren’t subject to regulations, which means you aren’t protected if you purchase a lemon.
-They also don’t rely on word-of-mouth and online reviews like dealerships do, so they aren’t subject to the same repercussions if they scam a buyer.
+They also don’t rely on word-of-mouth and online reviews like dealerships, so they aren’t subject to the same repercussions if they scam a buyer.

-- They Don’t Handle Vehicle Registration and Other Paperwork: Unlike the dealership, you need to visit the DMV to handle the registration and title transfer
+- They Don’t Handle Vehicle Registration and Other Paperwork: Unlike the dealership, you need to visit the DMV to process the registration and title transfer.

 Knowing a vehicle’s history can help you anticipate issues you may have in the future.
 That’s why it’s important to ask the dealer for a car’s vehicle history report.
-A history report such as CARFAX or AutoCheck will provide important information about a vehicle’s history like if it's been in an accident, its number of previous owners, maintenance records, and if it has a salvage title.
-Understanding a vehicle’s history will help shoppers better understand the condition of the vehicle to help decide if it’s a smart purchase.
+A history report such as CARFAX or AutoCheck will provide important information about a vehicle’s past, like if it's been in an accident, its number of previous owners, maintenance records, and if it has a salvage or flood title.
+Understanding a used vehicle’s history will help shoppers determine the condition of the vehicle when deciding if it’s a smart purchase.

 So what is a VIN check and how do you perform one?
-The seller of the vehicle should be able to provide you with the vehicle identification number (VIN) from the car title or from under the windshield.
+The seller of the vehicle should be able to provide you with the vehicle identification number (VIN) from the car title or from the dashboard or door jam area.
 Checking the VIN through the iSeeCars VIN Report will provide a comprehensive analysis to answer all the important questions car shoppers should ask before making their purchase.
 You can download the VIN Report App, which will allow you to scan a vehicle’s VIN and get instant access to the report.
 The iSeeCars VIN Report will provide: